emahuni/em-async-events/README.md

 ##### CatchUp

-To avoid unexpected triggering of new event listeners for events that require real time tracking use `catchUp`.
+To adjust how long a listener can catch up to an event use `catchUp` time defined in listener options.

-- max is the value of `globalLinger`, 500 is the default value of globalLinger - change globalLinger option; see below
+- the max value is the value of default options `eventsOptions.linger`.
+Change the default option if needed; see below
-- the event doesn't have to be a lingered coz of the `globalLinger` setting, every event is lingered by default.
+- the event doesn't have to be a lingered event coz every event is lingered by default.
-- lingered events implicitly impose a catch up on all listeners added within the linger time. see below
+- if `catchUp` is falsy, then the listener won't catch up to any lingering event at all.

-For example to catch up an event that happened not more than 100 milliseconds ago (without using `linger` option on the emitted event):
+For example to catch up an event that happened not more than 100 milliseconds ago (without using `linger` option when emitting the event):

 ```js
   this.$onEvent('some-event', (payload) => {/*...*/}, { catchUp: 100 });